-We talked previously about how a POA differs from a DNR.
+We talked previously about how a POA differs from a DNR (which is now referred to as a POLST).
 A Healthcare Power of Attorney is a very useful legal document that provides authorization for someone to act on your behalf regarding medical care when you are unable to do so yourself.

 Signing a Healthcare POA also saves you from having to go to court and having a guardian appointed for you, by a judge who doesn’t know you.
 In addition, a Healthcare POA also allows your loved ones:

 - To know what’s going on.
 A POA allows whomever you appoint to talk to doctors when you’re hurt or sick.
 (Instead of being blocked by privacy laws.)

 - To avoid treatment delays.
 A POA allows your designated person to consent to treatment or surgery if you are too sick to do so for yourself.